TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 Lewis Reminders:
 - There are small differences between submission scoring and task based.
 0.5%.
 Possibly it's due to the odd case of a duplicate program only being written once.
 Not clear though.
 - Mathieu.
+- Re incorrect programs:
+  - 94.15% of programs are all incorrect.
+  - 93.81% of non-transductive programs are all incorrect.

 ---
 ## Aug 25